-Estimated emissions from this sector in 2021 were 13.6 Mt CO2e.
+Estimated emissions from this sector in 2022 were 13.5 Mt CO2e.
 Emissions have been on a downward trend in almost every year since 1996.

-In addition to $CH_4$ , anaerobic decomposition also produces an approximately equivalent amount of $CO_2$ , further $CO_2$ is produced by other processes.
+In addition to CH_4 , anaerobic decomposition also produces an approximately equivalent amount of CO_2 , and CO_2 is produced by other processes.
 However, as the decaying organic matter originates from biomass sources derived from contemporary crops and forests, we do not need to consider the greenhouse impacts of this carbon dioxide.
-For this reason, emissions of $CO_2$ from landfills are not estimated as they are considered to be entirely biogenic in origin and therefore not counted towards the national total as this would introduce a double count with net carbon losses reported in the LULUCF sector (this is also discussed in Section 1.8.2.3).
-Landfilled Solid Waste also contains fossil-derived organic matter, predominantly in the form of plastics, but these are essentially non-biodegradable under landfill conditions, and so emissions of fossil-derived $CO_2$ from solid waste disposal sites (SWDS) are not considered further.
+For this reason, emissions of CO_2 from landfills are not estimated as they are considered to be entirely biogenic in origin and therefore not counted towards the national total as this would introduce a double count with net carbon losses reported in the LULUCF sector (this is also discussed in Section 1.7.4.3).
+Landfilled Solid Waste also contains fossil-derived organic matter, predominantly in the form of plastics, but it assumed that these are essentially non-biodegradable under landfill conditions, and so emissions of fossil-derived CO_2 from SWDS are not considered further.